rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 5. ### Model Data
 Data modeling can either summarize the data or predict future outcomes.
 The dataset and expected results determine the algorithms available for use.
 Algorithms are tools that must be selected appropriately for the job.

 Included generalized framework for model selction.
-Used the following models relevant to this problem:
+Created baseline with simple back-of-the-envelope decision tree and ran the following models relevant to this problem:

 MLA = [
     # Ensemble Methods
     ensemble.AdaBoostClassifier(),